EnyxNewo/Cosmetics-Website/README.md

-# THE MAKE UP LAB COSMETICS
+## THE MAKE UP LAB COSMETICS

-Notes:
+## Notes:

-##Accounts Storing and Creation FAQ:
+## Accounts Storing and Creation FAQ:
 - Does this project have a backend (PHP, MySQL, Node.js)?
 No, the current project is front-end only.
 There is no database languages yet

 - Where are accounts stored?
 Accounts are not stored.
 Login and register pages are static placeholders

 - If we want to add real login functionality, what should we do?
   Implement a backend with PHP, Node.js, or another server technology and connect to a database

-##HTML and File Structure:
+## HTML and File Structure FAQ:
 - Where is the main entry point of the website? login.html

-- Where is the login page located? login.html with its styles in login-styles.css
+- Where is the login page located?
+  -login.html with its styles in login-styles.css

 - Where do we add new CSS rules?
   Each page has a separate stylesheet, for example main-page-styles.css and login-styles.css